Professor Rory J O'Connor

 Profile

-Rory O’Connor is Charterhouse Professor of Rehabilitation Medicine and Head of the Academic Department of Rehabilitation Medicine at the University of Leeds.
-He is Director of the Charterhouse Rehabilitation Technologies Laboratory.
-Professor O’Connor is Pro-Dean for Research and Innovation in the Faculty of Medicine & Health at the University of Leeds.
+I am Charterhouse Professor of Rehabilitation Medicine and Head of the Academic Department of Rehabilitation Medicine at the University of Leeds.
+I am Deputy Director of the Leeds Institute of Rheumatic and Musculoskeletal Medicine and the Director of Research and Innovation.

 Responsibilities